smolijar/gitwiki-thesis/src/analysis/user-access.md

 A file locking feature exists in GitLab, but is only available in GitLab Premium, where it is available since GitLab Premium 8.9 [@gitlab:files].

 One of the problems with GitLab is, as officially stated, that it is a _single application_.
-I cannot be used modularly for our specific purpose.
+It cannot be used modularly for the thesis' specific purpose.

 ### Gitolite